Typical due diligence issues

 There is a foreign investment screening procedure under Thai law.
 The foreign investment screening procedure is primarily focused on foreign business licensing requirements under the Foreign Business Act, B.E.
 2542 (1999) (FBA).

-The FBA lists businesses that are prohibited or restricted for foreigners.
-A foreigner must obtain a foreign business license or a foreign business certificate from the Ministry of Commerce before engaging in a restricted business in Thailand.
-For further information, see the more detailed section on "Foreign investment restrictions”.
+The FBA lists businesses that are prohibited or restricted to foreigners.
+A foreigner must obtain a Foreign Business License (FBL) or a Foreign Business Certificate (FBC) from the Ministry of Commerce (MOC) before engaging in a restricted business in Thailand.
+For further information, see the more detailed section on "Foreign investment restrictions.”

 Antitrust/merger control